hoshikawa2/cluster-oic/index.md

 ## Prerequisites

-To clusterize the OIC using Load-Balancer and OCI API Gateway, you need to:
+To clusterize the OIC using Load-Balancer and OCI API Gateway, you need:

 - Knowledge to provision and configure the OIC's instances
 - Knowledge to provision and configure  OCI API Gateways